denis-novega/miniauthgate-poc/README.md

 ## What this PoC contains

-The repository contains the core files from the original implementation:
+The repository contains the files from the original implementation:

 ```txt
 app/api/tg-auth/route.ts       # validates Telegram initData and issues signed session cookies